sekai-app/sekai-memobase/readme.md

 ## Core Features

 - **🎯 Memory for User, not Agent**: Define and control exactly what user information your AI captures.
 - ➡️ **Time-aware Memory**: Memobase saves specific dates in profiles to prevent outdated information from affecting your AI.
-Check [Memobase event](./assets/episodic_memory.py) for sequential events (episodic memory).
+Also, check [Memobase event](https://docs.memobase.io/features/event/event) for sequential events (episodic memory).
 - **🖼️ Contorllable Memory**: Among all types of memory, only some may enhance your product experience.
-Memobase offers a flexible configuration for you to [design the profile](https://docs.memobase.io/features/customization/profile).
+Memobase offers a flexible configuration for you to [design the profile](https://docs.memobase.io/features/profile/profile).
-- **🔌 Easy Integration**: Minimal code changes to integrate with your existing LLM stack with API, [Python](https://pypi.org/project/memobase/)/[Node](./src/client/memobase-ts/README.md)/[Go](./src/client/memobase-go/README.md) SDK.
+- **🔌 Easy Integration**: Minimal code changes to integrate with your existing LLM stack with [API](https://docs.memobase.io/api-reference/overview), [Python](https://pypi.org/project/memobase/)/[Node](./src/client/memobase-ts/README.md)/[Go](./src/client/memobase-go/README.md) SDK.
-- **⚡️ Batch Processing**: Industry-leading speeds via non-embedding system and session buffer.
+- **⚡️ Insert with Buffer**: Memory system will cost you extra money, Memobase offers every user a buffer to batch processing the chats after the conversation.
 Fast & Cheap.
-- **🚀 Production Ready**: Battle-tested by our partners in production.
+- **🚀 Production Ready**: Memobase is building with FastAPI, Postgres and Redis, supporting request caching, authing, telemetry...
+[Fully dockerized](./src/server/readme.md).